msaperst/photobooth/README.md

 ## System Flow Overview

-1. Guests see themselves on the iPad live preview
+1. Guests position themselves using physical markers and on-screen guidance (Live camera preview is intentionally disabled for noise, reliability, and hardware longevity)
 2. Guest selects number of prints and taps **Start**
 3. UI sends request to Pi API
 4. Pi enqueues a session command